Stars Align

 Stars Align (星合の空, Hoshiai no Sora) is a Japanese original anime television series written and directed by Kazuki Akane and animated by Eight Bit.
 The series aired from October 10 to December 26, 2019.

 On January 31, 2020, it was announced that there would be a Special Collaboration Movie and a Special Fan Movie.
 On May 18, 2020, it was announced that the Special Fan Movie had been completed.
 The Special Fan Movie was released on May 20, 2020, and takes place two years after the end of the series.

+Plot

+Toma Shinjo, a middle school student, is determined to save his school's struggling boys tennis club from disbandment.
+Consistently outperformed by the girls team and lacking skilled players, the club will be disbanded unless it can improve and show results.
+Toma's hopes rest on Maki Katsuragi, a quiet transfer student whose exceptional reflexes catch his attention.
+Although Maki initially refuses to join any clubs, Toma persuades him to participate by offering payment.
+Once on the team, Maki's natural talent and rapid improvement immediately set him apart, creating tension among the members, while also pushing them to take the sport seriously for the first time.